European crab apple: characteristics, use & symbolism

-The European crab apple tree, also known as malus sylvestris, grows mainly in temperate regions to supply its edible fruit.
+The European crab apple tree, scientifically known as malus sylvestris, grows mainly in temperate regions, is known for its beauty and its edible fruits.

 European crab apple

-Commonly known as the European crab apple and scientifically malus sylvestris, it belongs to the Rosaceae family and is represented by around 20 species across Europe, Western Asia and North America.
-It grows mainly in temperate regions of the northern hemisphere.
-Humans have long exploited the resources of the wild apple tree for its fruit and its many medicinal properties, as well as its symbolic cultural value.
+Commonly known as the European crab apple, and scientifically Malus Sylvestris, it belongs to the Rosaceae family, of which there are around 20 species across Europe, Western Asia and North America.
+It mainly grows in temperate regions of the Northern hemisphere.
+The tree has long been valued for its fruit, its many medicinal properties, as well as its symbolic value.

-We plant European crab apple trees as diversification species, to enrich the biodiversity potential and resilience of forests.
-Planting European crab apple trees has many advantages: they help to preserve biodiversity (insects, birds, etc.) by naturally creating habitats and food for flora and fauna.
+We plant the European crab apple tree as a diversification species to enrich the biodiversity potential and resilience of our forests.
+The tree helps preserve biodiversity (insects, birds, etc.) by naturally creating habitats and food for flora and fauna, e.g. when the tree blossoms and since carry apples.

 European crab apple - Overview